 One of the safest places to be in either Uganda is on a Gorilla Trek in Bwindi Impenetrable Park or Mgahinga Gorilla Park.
 The Rangers in Bwindi Impenetrable Forest Park and Mgahinga Gorilla National Park in Uganda are highly motivated, adequately equipped, and trained to Keep Gorilla Trekking safe and secure.

 Gorilla Trekking Security Measures in Uganda are one of the main reasons that Uganda has become the favorite Gorilla Trekking Destination.
 Everyone involved in Gorilla Tourism adheres to the Security Standards issued and implemented by the Uganda Wildlife Authority.

 The communities around Bwindi Impenetrable Forest and Mgahinga Gorilla Park have Police, including Tourism Police and Military Police presence.
 They are there to provide another layer of Safety and Security for tourists and the local community alike.

 The local community is aware of how vital Gorilla Tourism is.
 They Benefit directly and indirectly from Gorilla Tourism and report any suspicious activity inside or outside the parks to the Authorities.

 Uganda is Guerrilla-Free and is doing all that it can to keep it that way for the Safety of ordinary Ugandans and Gorilla Trekkers.

-Frankly speaking, when it comes to Safety and Security Africa, Uganda, gets a bad wrap compared to safety and security in countries such as the USA where you go shopping at a Walmart or having a drink in a bar might be more dangerous than tracking Gorillas in Uganda’s Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
+Frankly speaking, when it comes to Safety and Security Africa, Uganda gets a lousy wrap compared to Safety and security in countries such as the USA and Europe.
+Tracking Gorillas in Uganda’s Bwindi Impenetrable Forest or Mgahinga Gorilla Park.